 This exploratory study considers many possible relevant influences on education outsourcing, from government monitoring (Burch et al., 2007) through school leaders' decision-making (Martindale, 2019) to the work of frontline teachers (Mangione et al., 2022).
 Hence, we cast a wide net of single measures to capture them (rather than a smaller set of multiple measures of each construct, which can miss important influences).
 (After identifying the key factors, a follow-up study will use multiple measures for each construct to reduce measurement error via factor analysis; Joreskog and Sorbom, 2022).Outcome variable.
 The outcome variable, which measures the impact from EO, was participants’ perceived outsourced programme quality.
 They responded to the item “Outsourcing is effective for improving the quality of education” on a Likert-type scale from strongly disagree (1) to strongly agree (5).

 Explanatory variables.
 We devised the survey based on research on EO and privatization of education at both the state and the school levels.
 Ensuring the quality of outsourced programs requires integration of the outsourced programs with the existing curriculum via collaboration between outsourced and in-school staff, appropriate leadership, and support from relevant professional development and government policies (Burch, 2009; Honigsfeld and Dove, 2010; Patrinos et al., 2009).
 Accordingly, we included survey items about government guidance and monitoring, and actor awareness of them.
+“More control over service provided, greater accountability, less cost, [and] better co-ordination” (Davies and Hentschke, 2002, p.
+141).
 So, we unpacked some school practices that shape EO quality: program management, monitoring, evaluation, budget planning, and communication between in-house and outsourced staff (Donoso, 2008).
 Hence, our explanatory model includes the following vectors of explanatory variables: (a) Demographics, (b) academic Subject, (c) Role(s) in the EO process, (d) procedures to Select services, (e) procedures for identifying student Needs, (f) criteria for choosing Programme Content, (g), Collaboration with service providers, (h) procedures for programme Evaluation, and (i) Budget plan.
 Where relevant, the respondents could choose multiple options.

 4.5 Data Analyses and their rationales

-To answer our research questions, we addressed the following eight analytic issues with specific statistics strategies: (a) missing data with Markov Chain Monte Carlo multiple imputation (Peugh and Enders, 2004), (b) ordered outcomes with ordered Logit / Probit and odds ratios (Martinez et al., 2017), (c) similarities versus differences of teachers across schools with multilevel (ML) analysis (Hox et al., 2017), (d) indirect, ML mediation with multilevel M-tests (MacKinnon et al., 2004), (e) cross-level interactions (school x teacher) with random parameters in random effects models (Hox et al., 2017), (f) many explanatory variables’ possible false positives with the two-stage linear step-up procedure for sufficient statistical power (Benjamini et al., 2006), (g) comparing sizes of regression coefficients with Lagrange multiplier tests (Bertsekas, 2014), and (h) consistency of results across data sets (robustness) with analyses of data subsets and of the original data (Kennedy, 2008; ).
+To answer our research questions, we addressed the following eight analytic issues with specific statistics strategies: (a) missing data with Markov Chain Monte Carlo multiple imputation (Peugh and Enders, 2004), (b) ordered outcomes with ordered Logit / Probit and odds ratios (Martinez et al., 2017), (c) similarities versus differences of teachers across schools with multilevel (ML) analysis (Hox et al., 2017), (d) indirect, ML mediation with multilevel M-tests (MacKinnon et al., 2004), (e) cross-level interactions (school x teacher) with random parameters in random effects models (Hox et al., 2017), (f) many explanatory variables’ possible false positives with the two-stage linear step-up procedure for sufficient statistical power (Benjamini et al., 2006), (g) comparing sizes of regression coefficients with Lagrange multiplier tests (Bertsekas, 2014), and (h) consistency of results across data sets (robustness) with analyses of data subsets and of the original data (Kennedy, 2008; click this link to the Supplementary Materials, and see II-IV for details of the statistics strategies and rationale for using them, descriptive statistics of the findings, and the multilevel ordered Logit analysis outcome).

 Missing data can bias results, reduce estimation efficiency, or complicate data analyses, so we estimate such data (3% in this data set) with Markov Chain Monte Carlo multiple imputation (via LISREL 10.1 with single-chain, EM Posterior mode initial estimates, Jeffreys priors, 500 imputations, 200 burn-in iterations, and 100 iterations [Joreskog and Sorbom, 2018]).
 Computer simulations show that it outperforms listwise deletion, pairwise deletion, mean substitution, and simple imputation (Peugh and Enders, 2004).